whikloj/Sparql_101/README.md

 ```
 PREFIX ff: <test:flintstones#>
 PREFIX vocab: <http://purl.org/vocab/relationship/>

 SELECT ?grandChild WHERE {
    ff:Fred vocab:parentOf ?kid .
    ?kid vocab:parentOf ?grandChild .
 }
 ```

+So here we:

-So here we found all the children of Fred and assigned them to a variable, then we use the values in that variable and find all children of those people.
-This becomes two generations and allows us to find grandchildren.
+1. found all the children of Fred and assigned them to a variable (?kid).
+2. used the values in the variable ?kid in another match to find all children of those people.

+This allows us to follow two generations and allows us to find grandchildren from grandparents.
+The result is:

 | ?grandChild |
 | :---: |